-- Written by Robin Graham
+- Contributed by Robin Graham Robin Graham

 The Second Annual Founder's Society Banquet, at Ruth's Chris Steak House in Tarrytown, increased the momentum for UTS renewal.
 There were 2 new Founder's Society Life Members recognized this year.
 Mrs. Sung Bok Hsu, President of HSU and Co.--The Health Authority, Columbus, OH, and Dr. Bong Tae Kim, President Sun Moon University, Korea.
 Dr. Kim was ably represented by his son Hyun Chul Kim, a current UTS student.

 Both new members were introduced and welcomed into The Founder's Society by Dr. Andrew Wilson, one of the seven inaugural members inducted in 2005.
 The Founder's Society Life Member Awards were presented by Dr. Michael Jenkins on behalf of the UTS Board of Trustees.